ranjanistic/electron-spin-resonance/README.md

 >Priyanshu Ranjan

-Conducted at Solid State physics laboratory
+Conducted at Solid State physics laboratory,

 Department of physics & astrophysics

 University of Delhi